 Engagement Outside the Classroom

-National Broadcasting Society - NBS sessions teach students about job workshops, internship opportunities, resume building, broadcasting issues, professionalism and professional contacts.
-NBS also offers hands-on experience through videotaping and marketing Appalachian’s commencement exercises.
+National Broadcasting Society sessions teach students about job workshops, internship opportunities, resume building, broadcasting issues, professionalism and professional contacts.
+NBS also offers hands-on experience through videotaping and marketing App State’s commencement exercises.

-- The Kellar Radio Talent Institute provides an opportunity for students to learn from industry professionals about the various aspects of the industry.
-Students must apply.
+- The Kellar Radio Talent Institute, offered in the summer, provides an opportunity for students interested in radio to learn from industry professionals about various aspects of the industry.
+Students must apply for the program.

-- Students are strongly encouraged to participate in internships.
-Host sites include: CNN, Weather Channel, the David Letterman Show, and radio and TV stations in Charlotte, N.C., Columbia, S.C., and other markets.
+- Students are encouraged to participate in internships.
+Host sites have included CNN, The Weather Channel and multiple radio and TV stations in a range of different markets.

-- The department has a strong alumni network that keeps alumni, faculty and current students connected.
+- The EM/B program has a strong alumni network that keeps alumni, faculty and students connected to the electronic media/broadcasting fields.

 On campus only